 We know that a dental emergency signals a serious problem, which means you need treatment right away.
 Drs.
-Hilton and Marcincin are on-call 24/7 to provide the emergency treatment you need when you need it, and you can be assured that treatment and relief are just a phone call away.
+Hilton and Marcincin are on-call 24/7 to provide the emergency treatment you need when you need it, and you can feel assured that treatment and relief from tooth pain are just a phone call away.

 How to Handle a Dental Emergency

 Dental emergencies can be frightening and often painful.
-But knowing what to do until you arrive at our office can make the difference between saving and losing a tooth.
+But knowing what to do until you arrive at our Dillon, CO dental office can make the difference between losing a tooth or saving it.

-Note: If you experience dental trauma that includes injury to the jaw or head, go directly to an emergency room or call 911.
+Note: If you have had trauma to your jaw or head, or are experiencing severe bleeding, go directly to an emergency room.

 Broken Tooth: Use warm water to rinse your mouth and clean the area.
 Use cold compresses on and off the area every 20 minutes to help reduce swelling.

-Lost Filling or Crown: A lost crown or filling may not require immediate attention, but we do need to replace the crown as soon as possible to prevent damage to the weakened tooth.
-A lost filling will need to be replaced with a new one.
+Lost Dental Filling or Crown: A lost crown or filling may not require immediate attention, but we do need to replace the crown as soon as possible to prevent damage to the weakened tooth.
+We may need to replace a lost filling will need to be replaced with a new one.

-Severe Toothache Pain: Any pain in your tooth indicates a problem, but severe pain needs to be addressed immediately to provide relief and see what's happening with the tooth.
-If you have a bump on your gum, it may be a sign of an abscess that requires root canal treatment.
-Placing an ice pack on and off the area at 20-minute intervals will provide some relief until you get to our office.
+Searing Tooth Pain: Any pain in your tooth indicates a problem, but we need to address severe pain immediately to provide relief and see what's happening with the tooth.
+If you have a bump on your gumline, it may be a sign of an abscess that may need root canal treatment.
+Placing an ice pack for 20 minutes at a time will help with pain and inflammation until we can see you.